The Texture of Air

 About UCLH Arts & Heritage

-UCLH Arts & Heritage is the hospital arts and heritage project that serves UCLH NHS Foundation Trust and its surrounding community and is funded entirely by charitable donations and fundraising.
-UCLH Arts & Heritage is committed to providing a welcoming, uplifting environment for all patients, visitors and staff through the use of a varied and stimulating arts and heritage programme.
+UCLH Arts & Heritage is the hospital arts and heritage project that serves UCLH NHS Foundation Trust and its surrounding community.
+It is funded entirely by charitable donations and fundraising.
+UCLH Arts & Heritage is committed to providing a welcoming, uplifting environment for all patients, visitors and staff through a varied and stimulating arts and heritage programme.
 Its work aims to improve the patient experience, boost staff morale, increase engagement with the arts and celebrate the Trust’s unique heritage and community.

 Since 2005, UCLH has worked to improve patient and staff outcomes through the Arts.
-It does this in a number of ways, including a changing exhibition and music programme, creative workshops on wards, artist residencies, commissioning site-specific artwork, and a staff culture club.
-UCLH arts and heritage receives its funding from UCLH Charity and the Friends of UCLH.
+It does this in several ways, including a changing exhibition and music programme, creative workshops on wards, artist residencies, commissioning site-specific artwork, and a staff culture club.
+UCLH Charity and the Friends of UCLH fund UCLH arts and heritage.

 Twitter: @uclh